sarahembarry/pands-project/README.md

 - species <br />
 [Source: Emine Bozkus](https://eminebozkus.medium.com/exploring-the-iris-flower-dataset-4e000bcc266c)<br /><br />

-Due to it's simplicity, managable size and structure this data set is very popular as a starting point for those learning data analytics.[Source: Daniel Lundy](https://medium.com/@daniel.lundy.analyst/mastering-machine-learning-exploring-the-iris-dataset-for-predictive-analysis-f52a76bd7075#:~:text=The%20iris%20dataset%20is%20popular,and%20evaluating%20machine%20learning%20algorithms.)
+Due to its simplicity, manageable size and structure this data set is very popular as a starting point for those learning about data analytics.[Source: Daniel Lundy](https://medium.com/@daniel.lundy.analyst/mastering-machine-learning-exploring-the-iris-dataset-for-predictive-analysis-f52a76bd7075#:~:text=The%20iris%20dataset%20is%20popular,and%20evaluating%20machine%20learning%20algorithms.)

 ## How to get started
 To get started with this repository you can go the following: